Maxim-Mazurok/google-api-typings-generator/gapi.client.ftp-v1alpha/readme.md

 # TypeScript typings for Cloud FTP API v1alpha

-Cloud FTP is a managed service that allows transferring files directly to Google Cloud Storage using SFTP.
+A managed, cloud-native solution to move data in and out of Google Cloud by using SSH File Transfer Protocol (SFTP).
-For detailed description please check [documentation](https://cloud.google.com/cloud-ftp/overview).
+For detailed description please check [documentation](https://docs.cloud.google.com/cloud-ftp).

 ## Installing